-Featured in this article in Eat This, Not That!
+Featured in Eat This, Not That!
+Read the full article in Eat This, Not That!

 When a woman becomes pregnant, she often starts joking about “eating for two.”
 But what she consumes before she tries to conceive may have a hand in her ability to get pregnant—and to stay that way, according to Janine Higbie, MS, CNS, a board-certified nutritionist and founder of JH Wellness, a company that specializes in preconception, prenatal, and postpartum nutrition.